andrewt3000/MachineLearning/neuralNets.md

 [Keras loss functions](https://keras.io/losses/)

 ### Backpropagation
 The backpropagation algorithm applies the chain rule recursively to compute the gradients (partial derivative) of the loss function with respect to the weights at each layer of the network by moving backwards (output to input) through the network.
+Backprop tells us how to adjust the weights to minimize the loss function.
 If the gradient (i.e. partial derivative/slope) is positive, that means the loss is getting higher as the weight increases.
 If the derivative is 0, the weight is set to a minimum loss.
 The gradient indicates the magnitude and direction of adjustments to our weights that will reduce the loss.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/descent.png"   height='360px' width='640px' />

 Calculating the partial derivatieve of the loss function with respect to each weight requires knowledge of calculus.
+The cost function of a layer is Cost = Cost(Activation(Z(WX))), where the X (inputs to that layer) is a function of previous layers activations, summed weights and inputs, Activation(Z(WX)).

-It first involves combining the elements into a single equation (Cost = Cost(Activation(Z(WX)))) and then using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function).
+Then using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function).
 You start from the back of the graph and calculate the partial derivative of the loss function with respect to each weight.
 Then move recursively through each layer.

 Here is an [example of backprop in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%204%20Backpropagation-checkpoint.ipynb) for a regression problem that uses sum of squared errors as a cost function and sigmoid activations.